-OK, class, today we’re gonna learn about voles.
-It’s actually a pretty good subject.
+Getting rid of voles is an interesting topic.
 They’re already in your garden, eating everything they can get their little vermin teeth on, so you might as well know a little bit about what you’re up against.
 There are about seventy species of voles (a.k.a. meadow mice or field mice) in North America.
 Of those species, there are about forty that belong to the genus Microtus, and for the most part, these are the little jerks we’re concerned about.
 In general, a vole lives anywhere from 6-12 months, doesn’t hibernate, mates year round, has about a 21-day gestation period, and has 5-10 litters of about 3-6 baby voles per year.
-In short, they are baby-making machines.

 Vole & Vole Runway Identification